 I worked from home for about a year in a tiny apartment in Michigan.
 My “officemate” was my roommate’s dog.
 While I did a lot of growing during this time and I have fond memories of rolling around in the snow with a 9-month-old puppy, I made a couple of mistakes that I definitely learned from.
 I hope this helps if you find yourself working from home, planned, or unexpectedly.

-1. It will help you remember that the world is bigger than your job.
 If you spend all your time in your house working, all of a sudden your job will become your entire life.
-You’ll live in a snow-globe of work and little issues at work will make you feel like your life is falling apart.
+You’ll live in a snow globe of work and little issues at work will make you feel like your life is falling apart.
 Even going for a drive or taking a walk around the block will help you remember that work is just a small part of your life.

 I underestimated the amount of walking around and exercise I got in the office.
 When I was working in the office I had to walk down the hall to go to the bathroom, go to a different floor for a meeting, and walk to and from my car.
 Working from home you can sit on the couch, walk 10 feet to the kitchen, and go back to the couch.
 You can stay in bed all day long if you want to.